pitastrudl/wekanwiki/GDPR.md

 2017- | Converted all propietary file formats to free software file formats, like JSON etc. | Not known yet 2017- | Implemented exporting of all data to file download, and deleting of persons data in web interface | Not known yet 2018-04-25 | All data stored securely following GDPR | Unable to do business legally

+## Security requirements

+There is very high penalties for security breaches.
+If I have not considered some security aspect, please add it to this wiki page.